tatango/our-boxen/README.md

-# Dave Liggat's Boxen
+# Plyfe's Boxen

-This is Dave Liggat's incarnation of [Plyfe](https://github.com/plyfe/our-boxen)'s incarnation of [GitHub's Boxen](https://boxen.github.com).
+This is Plyfe's incarnation of [GitHub's Boxen](https://boxen.github.com).
 Automated Mac provisioning.

-## My steps for Boxenizing my machines:
+## Getting Started with Boxen at Plyfe:
-*tested on clean OS X 10.8 machine*
+*tested on clean OS X 10.9 machine*

 ### Prerequisites
 1. You have a GitHub account, and have been added to the plyfe organization.